hannesdonel/Simple-Chat/Readme.md

 - If you want to run the app on your device you also need the Expo app.
 It's available through your App store.

 ## Run the app
+First of all run:
     npm install

+The start the expo server:
     npm start
 - scan QR code with your phone or press a (in the console) to start the app on Android studio or i to run it on an iOS simulator.